Hillsboro Airport Parallel Runway Project

-The Port worked with the FAA to develop information that responds to the court’s remand order, and to determine the best approach for analyzing the issue the court identified.
-In response, a Draft Supplemental Environmental Assessment (SEA) was developed.
+The Port, under the direction of the FAA, developed information that responds to the court’s remand order, and determined the optimal approach for analyzing increased demand at HIO.
+With this information, a Draft Supplemental Environmental Assessment (SEA) was developed.
 The Draft SEA was available for review and public comment for a 35 day public comment period from March 15, 2013 through April 19, 2013.
-Since that time, responses to all public comments received during the public comment period have been prepared.
-The SEA has also been revised based on public comments received.
+Responses to all public comments received during the public comment period were prepared and the SEA was revised based on public comments received.

 The runway project is made possible by federal and state grants.
 The Port has received $9.65 million from the Federal Aviation Administration and $4.0 million from Connect Oregon III, a state program to help fund non-road transportation projects.
 The total approved project budget is currently $17.2 million, which includes costs for the Environmental Assessment and wetland mitigation.

-For additional information about the project, please contact Marla Harrison, Environmental Operations Manager, or call 503.415.6833.
+For additional information about the project, please contact Marla Harrison, Environmental Planning Manager, or call 503.415.6833.